-Alternatively, if you have been charged with the offence of Drive under the influence, there may be a larger scope to defend the matter as one of the elements of that offence requires a discretionary judgment to be made by the attending police officer.
+Alternatively, if you have been charged with the offence of drive under the influence, there may be a larger scope to defend the matter because one element of that offence requires a discretionary judgment to be made by the attending police officer.

 Alcohol from an allowable source

-This defence can only be used when the alcohol content reading is less than 0.02.
+This defence can only be used when the blood alcohol content reading is less than 0.02.
 As such it is only available to special category drivers.
-You may be able to rely on a defence to a PCA charge if you can show that the reading charged was caused by one of two items:-
+You may be able to rely on a defence to a charge if you can show that the reading charged was caused by one of two things:

-- Consumption of a substance of that was not intended to be used for its alcoholic content, either entirely or partly.
-For example, this would cover food or medicine that has alcohol content.
+- consumption of a substance of that was not intended to be used for its alcoholic content, either entirely or partly.
+For example, this would cover food or medicine that has alcohol in it.